DannyBen/mister_bin/README.md

 ### Command DSL

-The DSL is designed to create a [docopt][1] document.
+The DSL is designed to create a [docopt] document.
 Most commands are optional.

 The below example outlines all available DSL commands.